How to grow and care for your Limelight Hydrangea. A beautiful deciduous shrub for your garden which is very forgiving

-Their name is Hydrangea paniculata ‘Limelight’ (common name Panicle hydrangea)- just check with your local nursery person to see if they sell them in your area or you can buy them online at Amazon.
+Their name is Hydrangea paniculata 'Limelight' (common name Panicle hydrangea)- just check with your local nursery to see if they sell them in your area or you can buy them online at Amazon.

 6-8 foot tall, so just a little shorter than Bigfoot.

 Will they grow where I live?

 Golly, that all depends where you live.
 They are hardy in zones - 3a- 9b.
 If you don't already know your gardening zone, you can go to the USDA Plant Hardiness Zone Map, input your zip code and it will tell you your zone.

 Glad you asked.
 They bloom on new wood, which is another way of saying new growth.